OpenTranslationBible/open-bible/en-GB/40.Matthew/md/matthew-22.md

 ## Matthew 22:36

-“Teacher, which commandment in the Law is the greatest?”
+“Teacher, which commandment is the greatest in the Law?”

 ## Matthew 22:37